Balavenkatasai007/Enterprise-Network-Design/README.md

 ## Overview

-This project demonstrates the design and implementation of an enterprise network in Cisco Packet Tracer.
-The network is divided into multiple departments using VLANs to improve organization and reduce unnecessary broadcast traffic.
-Router-on-a-Stick is used to enable communication between different VLANs, while DHCP and DHCP Relay are configured to automate IP address assignment across the network.
+This project demonstrates the design and implementation of an enterprise network using Cisco Packet Tracer.
+The network is divided into three departments using VLANs to improve security and network management.
+Router-on-a-Stick is used for Inter-VLAN Routing, while DHCP, DHCP Relay, and DNS services provide automatic IP address assignment and name resolution across the network.

 ## Technologies Used